philosucker/Text-Holdem/README.md

 ## Development Log

+### 12.13.2024 Started development of "House_2.0".
+    1. Implementing "Buy-in and Bank(safe) system" when joining to the table.
+    2. Implementing "Observer Mode" allowing users to spectate table without joining.
+    3. Implementing "Seat Selection System" that players can manually select empty seats at a table.
+    4. Implementing "Positioning Algorithm" which incorporates 'WSOP' and 'TDA' rules for seat positioning and action order at the start of a new hand.
+    5. Implementing "Cash" table that actual ring game, in addition to the 'Sit and go tournament game' in House_1.0.
+    6. Implementing "Quick Join feature" that allow users to start playing immediately.
+    7. Implementing "Friend System" providing 'Private Sit-and-Go Tables' and 'direct message' to friends
+    8. Implementing "Penalty System"

 12.13.2024
-- Completed establishing text_holdem house_2.0 operating detailed rules.
+- Completed establishing **Text Holdem** House_2.0 operating detailed rules.
 - Completed making implementation rules.
 - Completed final design of Table scene.
 - Completed final design of Lobby scene.

-### Project Progress Summary

-#### House_1.0 : Current Features (From June to October 2024)

-1) NLHE Dealer Engine
-  - A robust dealer engine for No-Limit Texas Hold'em.

-2) Sit and Go (SNG) Table
-  - Automatic random seating; players cannot choose empty seats.
-  - Dealer button moves clockwise by one position after each hand.
-  - Games begin only when the table is full and restart once a game ends and the table fills again.

-3) Lobby System
-  - Features table creation, joining, cancellation, and search functionality.

-4) Global Chat System
-  - Allows players to communicate across the platform.

-#### House_2.0: New Features and Enhancements (From December 2024 to January 2025)

-1) Introduction of Buy-in and Bank Concepts.
-2) Observer Mode
-  - Allows users to spectate games without actively participating.
-4) Seat Selection System
-  - Players can now manually select empty seats at a table.
-5) Updated Positioning and Action Rules
-  - Incorporates WSOP and TDA rules for seat positioning and action order at the start of a new hand.
-5) Dual Gameplay Modes
-  - Public Tables: Includes both Cash Games and Sit and Go formats.
-    - Cash Games: Start with at least 3 players, allow mid-game entry, and restart at the end of each round.
-  - Private Tables: Sit-and-Go Tournaments exclusively for invited players.
-6) Quick Join Functionality
-7) Friend System
-  - Private Sit-and-Go Tables : Hosts and their invited friends can create exclusive games.
-  - Direct Messaging Between Friends
-8) Penalty System

 12.04.2024
 Fully mastered the rules of casino.